sictweb/bti425-2020/graded-work/assign2.md

 Getting started includes generating a new project, and configuring your development environment.

+> You can create a new project with `ng new...`
+> Or, you can use a template from the code example repo folder
+> "Templates and solutions"

-Make sure that your web API has been deployed to Heroku and Atlas, and make sure that you can interact with it correctly with Postman.
+Make sure that your web API has been deployed to Heroku and MongoDB Atlas, and make sure that you can interact with it correctly with Postman.
 This is important, because you must have confidence in the hosted app to make progress on the Angular app.

 Set up the rest of your dev environment (terminal windows, editor, browsers and tools).